MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

 You need to understand that calling ``fetch()`` is a web request to Wynncraft API, that means it will take a second depending how fast your internet speed is.
 You generally should minimize number of calls to seed up your app and don't abuse the API too much.
-So instead of calling :py:func:`PlayerEndpoint.search` and fetching each player, maybe you can just cope with their usernames?
+So instead of calling :py:func:`PlayerEndpoint.search <corkus.endpoints.PlayerEndpoint.search>` and fetching each player, maybe you can just cope with their usernames?

 .. admonition:: Remember